guanquann/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `GourmetGrid` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is `GourmetGrid` and the **Actor** is the `User`, unless specified otherwise)

-**Use case: Delete a contact**
+**Use case: UC1 - List contacts**

 **MSS**

-1. User requests to list contacts
+1. User requests to list contacts.
-2. System shows a list of contacts
+2. GourmetGrid shows a list of contacts.
-3. User requests to delete a specific contact in the list
-4. System deletes the contact

     Use case ends.

 **Extensions**

+- 1a.
+GourmetGrid detects an error in the user command.

+    - 1a1.
+GourmetGrid shows an error message.

+      Use case ends.

+---

+**Use case: UC2 - Delete a contact**

+**MSS**

+1. User lists contacts (UC1).
+2. User requests to delete a specific contact in the list.
+3. GourmetGrid deletes the contact.

+    Use case ends.

+**Extensions**

-- 2a.
+- 1a.
 The list is empty.

   Use case ends.

-- 3a.
-System detects that the contact does not exist.
+- 2a.
+GourmetGrid detects an error in the user command.

-  - 3a1.
-System shows an error message.
+    - 2a1.
+GourmetGrid shows an error message.

       Use case ends.

+- 2b.
+GourmetGrid detects that the contact does not exist.

+  - 2b1.
+GourmetGrid shows an error message.

+    Use case ends.

 ---

-**Use case: Find Contacts**
+**Use case: UC3 - Find contacts**

 **MSS**

 1. User enters a command to find contacts by name, tag, or company with one or more keywords.
-2. System searches and displays all contacts matching all the given keywords.
+2. GourmetGrid searches and displays all contacts matching all the given keywords.

    Use case ends.

 **Extensions**

 - 1a.
-The search keywords are missing or incorrectly formatted.
+GourmetGrid detects an error in the user command.

     - 1a1.
-System shows an error message.
+GourmetGrid shows an error message.

       Use case ends.

-- 2a.
+- 1b.
 No contacts match the search criteria.

-    - 2a1.
-System shows a message indicating no contacts were found.
+    - 1b1.
+GourmetGrid shows a message indicating no contacts were found.

       Use case ends.

 ---

-**Use case: Add an order**
+**Use case: UC4 - Add an order**

 **MSS**

 1. User requests to add an order to a contact
-2. System adds the order to the contact
+2. GourmetGrid adds the order to the contact

    Use case ends.

 **Extensions**

 - 1a.
-System detects an error in the user command.
+GourmetGrid detects an error in the user command.

   - 1a1.
-System shows an error message.
+GourmetGrid shows an error message.

     Use case ends.

-- 1b.
-System detects that the contact does not exist.
-  - 1b1.
-System shows an error message.

-    Use case ends.

 ---

-**Use case: List Orders**
+**Use case: UC5 - List orders**

 **MSS**

 1. User requests to list orders for a specific contact.
-2. System displays all orders associated with the contact.
+2. GourmetGrid displays all orders associated with the contact.

    Use case ends.

 **Extensions**

 - 1a.
-The specified contact index is out of bounds.
+GourmetGrid detects an error in the user command.

     - 1a1.
-System shows an error message.
+GourmetGrid shows an error message.

       Use case ends.

 - 1b.
-The specified order index does not exist.
+The specified contact has no orders.

     - 1b1.
-System shows an error message indicating the order does not exist.
+GourmetGrid shows a message indicating there are no orders for the contact.

       Use case ends.

-- 2a.
-The specified contact has no orders.
-    - 2a1.
-System shows a message indicating there are no orders for the contact.

-      Use case ends.

 ---

-**Use case: Delete an Order**
+**Use case: UC6 - Delete an order**

 **MSS**

 1. User requests to delete a specific order from a specific contact’s list of orders.
-2. System deletes the order.
+2. GourmetGrid deletes the order.

    Use case ends.

 **Extensions**

 - 1a.
-System detects an error in the user command.
+GourmetGrid detects an error in the user command.

     - 1a1.
-System shows an error message.
+GourmetGrid shows an error message.

       Use case ends.

-- 1b.
-The specified order index is out of bounds.
-    - 1b1.
-System shows an error message.

-      Use case ends.

-- 1c.
-The specified contact index is out of bounds.
-    - 1c1.
-System shows an error message.

-      Use case ends.
 ---

-**Use case: List favourites**
+**Use case: UC7 - List favourites**

 **MSS**

 1. User requests to list favourite contacts
-2. System lists favourite contacts
+2. GourmetGrid lists favourite contacts

     Use case ends.

 **Extensions**

 - 1a.
-System detects an error in the user command.
+GourmetGrid detects an error in the user command.

     - 1a1.
-System shows an error message.
+GourmetGrid shows an error message.

       Use case ends.

 ---

-**Use case: Add a contact as favourite**
+**Use case: UC8 - Add a contact as favourite**

 **MSS**

 1. User requests to add a contact as favourite
-2. System marks the contact as favourite
+2. GourmetGrid marks the contact as favourite

    Use case ends.

 **Extensions**

 - 1a.
-System detects an error in the user command.
+GourmetGrid detects an error in the user command.

     - 1a1.
-System shows an error message.
+GourmetGrid shows an error message.

       Use case ends.

 - 1b.
-System detects that the contact does not exist.
+GourmetGrid detects that the contact is already marked as favourite.
     - 1b1.
-System shows an error message.

-      Use case ends.

-- 1c.
-System detects that the contact is already marked as favourite.
-    - 1c1.
-System shows a warning message.
+GourmetGrid shows a warning message.

       Use case resumes from Step 2.

 ---

-**Use case: Removing a contact from favourites**
+**Use case: UC9 - Removing a contact from favourites**

 **MSS**

 1. User requests to remove a contact from favourites
-2. System removes the contact from favourites
+2. GourmetGrid removes the contact from favourites

    Use case ends.

 **Extensions**

 - 1a.
-System detects an error in the user command.
+GourmetGrid detects an error in the user command.

     - 1a1.
-System shows an error message.
+GourmetGrid shows an error message.

       Use case ends.

 - 1b.
-System detects that the contact does not exist.
+GourmetGrid detects that the contact is not marked as favourite.

     - 1b1.
-System shows an error message.

-      Use case ends.

-- 1c.
-System detects that the contact is not marked as favourite.
-    - 1c1.
-System shows a warning message.
+GourmetGrid shows a warning message.

       Use case resumes from Step 2.